bcnmy/sdk/SECURITY.md

 ### Scope

-The bounty program covers code in the `main` branch of our repository, focusing on Solidity smart contracts.
+The bounty program covers code in the `main` branch of our repository.
 The vulnerability must not have already been addressed or fixed in the `develop` branch.

 ### Eligibility